 The touristic route includes waterfalls, mountains with incredible views, rivers with crystalline waters, camping sites, culture, history, and plenty of natural beauty that can be enjoyed with family or friends.

-Additionally, you can spend time with the locals, which for twelve years, were at the center of the civil war that El Salvador lived.
+Additionally, you can spend time with the locals, which for twelve years, were at the center of the civil war in that El Salvador lived.
 Many of these people can tell you firsthand details of how it was to live under conditions of war.

 Towns in the Peace Route.